vasiastep/Exchange_rate_and_weather/README.md

 # Exchange_rate_and_weather
-Web application that help user to get to know an up-to-date currency rate and weather forecast in any city.
+Web application that helps user to get to know an up-to-date currency rate and weather forecast in any city.

 Open the Command Line in the main project folder and run the command:
  1. "npm install"